tanav2202/starred/README.md

 ## Others

+- [Richard88888/awesome-multimodal-in-medical-imaging](https://github.com/Richard88888/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [afshinea/stanford-cs-230-deep-learning](https://github.com/afshinea/stanford-cs-230-deep-learning) - VIP cheatsheets for Stanford's CS 230 Deep Learning
 - [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models.
 - [louisfb01/best_AI_papers_2022](https://github.com/louisfb01/best_AI_papers_2022) - A curated list of the latest breakthroughs in AI (in 2022) by release date with a clear video explanation, link to a more in-depth article, and code.